raviallipilli/zellisnhr-project/README.md

 -----------------------------------------------------------------------------------------

 # Author - Ravi Allipilli
-# Project - ZELLIS - A simple Login and Registration system with ability to upload files
+# Project - A simple Login and Registration system with ability to upload files
 # php version - 7.3.29
 # frameworks - Slim framework with Vanilla Php